anantjoshi97/website/_posts/2020-08-17-grad-application-steps.md

 <h2 id="sop">Statement of Purpose</h2>

 Your Statement of Purpose (SoP) is essentially what you would say at an interview when the interviewer says, "Run me through your resume".
 Each of my statements were 2 page long (unless the university asked for a shorter one) and had about 1000 to 1200 words (unless the university imposed a word limit).
 I would suggest that you limit to 2 pages at a legible font (preferably 12 pt).
 I would suggest that you read through various opinions available on the internet about writing SoPs.
 For one such post which also refers to a collection of many other posts is <a href="https://swapneelm.github.io/how-to-write-a-statement-of-purpose-for-grad-school">here</a>.
+I think about a month or month and a half is a good estimate for the time taken to write one.

+### Writing the SoP

 Your SoP should address the following aspects each of which are considered individually below